souvik0306/Image-Diameter/README.md

 ## Aim
-Measurement of diameter of an object via MATLAB
+Measurement of diameter of an object in an image via MATLAB

 ## Process
 Through this application one will be able to write a MATLAB script file to import an image,